Implicit Feedback Deep Collaborative Filtering Product Recommendation System: Introduction

 Collaborative Filtering (CF) was used to solve this problem, it relies on the intuitive idea that similar users tend to like different items similarly.
 CF methods use an a-priori available set of user-item ratings to learn the interdependencies among users and items, and then predict a user’s rating of an item either via the neighboring items’ ratings (neighbor-based \cite{das2007google}, \cite{sarwar2001item} ) or by inferring latent factors that find similar users and items in a low-dimensional embedding (latent factor-based \cite{hu2008collaborative}, \cite{he2017neural}, \cite{rendle2009bpr}, \cite{moussawi2018towards} ).
 The feedback can be explicit, i.e., the user either likes an item or dislikes an item.
 For example, the user either clicks “thumbs up” or “thumbs down” on a youtube video or rates a movie on a scale of one to five stars.
 Alternatively, the feedback can be implicit, i.e., the feedback derived from the browsing behavior of the user e.g., the user clicked on/purchased a product, checked into a venue, or viewed an article.

-The objective of this paper is to build a recommendation system for the Company’s online customers using machine learning techniques, which will allow the Company to predict their customers’ needs better and provide product recommendations tailored to the customers’ purchasing behaviors.
+This paper aims to apply and build a state of the art recommender system algorithms on a real-world dataset.
+We used machine learning algorithms on the Company’s transactional database, which will allow the Company to predict their customers’ needs better and provide product recommendations tailored to the customers’ purchasing behaviours.
 The contributions associated with this work are listed below: \begin{itemize} \item The evaluation and testing of the hypothesis that Collaborative Filtering with latent variable models can capture the historical, transactional and sparse customer purchasing behaviors to provide personalized product recommendations.
-This paper work continues related efforts in \cite{hu2008collaborative}, \cite{he2017neural}, \cite{rendle2009bpr}, \cite{moussawi2018towards} to understand the hidden factors in customers’ purchasing behaviors. \item The construction and evaluation of ranking metrics for four different models based on Matrix Factorization using Alternative Least Squares, Bayesian Personalized Ranking, Neural Collaborative Filtering and Autoencdoer Collaborative Filtering. \end{itemize}
+This paper work continues related efforts in \cite{hu2008collaborative}, \cite{he2017neural}, \cite{rendle2009bpr}, \cite{moussawi2018towards} to understand the hidden factors in customers’ purchasing behaviors. \item The construction and evaluation of ranking metrics for four different models based on Matrix Factorization using Alternative Least Squares, Bayesian Personalized Ranking, Neural Collaborative Filtering and Autoencdoer Collaborative Filtering. \item Applied Bayesian Optimization (BO) for hyperparameter tuning.
+We used BO to evaluate the next set of parameters using previous hyperparameters, reducing the cost of searching the hyperparameter space. \end{itemize}